The Costs Associated with a Trade Show

 • Set up and Tear Down.
 When exhibiting in an unfamiliar venue there may be unexpected costs for labor.
 A trade show consultant has long standing relationships with all the major exhibit halls across the United States and can save time and money as well as the stress of trying to manage the participation from a distance.

+• Shipping and Storage.
 Be aware that if your event is on the weekend or if there are associated wait times during pick up or drop off, there may be additional shipping costs involved.
-Planning ahead or using a third party to not only manage the shipping to and from the event but can also offer off season warehouse storage is another cost savings solution.
+Planning ahead or using a third party to not only manage the shipping to and from the event but can also offer off-seasonal warehouse storage is another cost savings solution.

 • Sales Literature.
 Offering product information to trade show attendees is not only critical but expected.
 However the recurring costs of development, printing and shipping sales sheets can add up quickly.
 Technology now offers the ability to save these costs by utilizing a iPad trade show app or Touchscreen Interactive Table Technology which displays and immediately sends, via email, to prospects and customers.

 E&E Exhibit Solution’s trade show displays consultants help save time and reduce hidden costs by partnering with you from the beginning of the process.